jessekelly881/jessekelly881-old/README.md

-### Hi there 👋
+### Hi there, I'm Jesse! 👋

-My name is Jesse Kelly.
 I'm glad you made it to my Github page.
 I'm a Fullstack Engineer and digital nomad currently living in Mexico City, MX.
 I love functional programming(especially on the fronetend with technologies such as fp-ts, io-ts, and cyclejs), languages, and solving problems.

 Send me a message, I would love to hear from you.
 I am a native English(🇺🇸) speaker and speak Spanish(🇲🇽) fluently.